 DICKINSON, Jill (2014).
 Open season for burglar battering: is it time to check in with the civil courts?
 Journal of Personal Injury Law, 2, 63-78.

-Solicitor (non-practising), Member of The Law Society, Senior Fellow of the Higher Education Academy, Fellow of the Sheffield Institute of Policy Studies, Associate of the Centre for Regional, Economic & Social Research, experience as a member of both the Executive Committee and the Grants Sub-Committee Member of the Socio-Legal Studies Association, Co-Convenor of the Association's Annual Property, People, Power & Place Conference stream, and Member of The Association of Women Solicitors.
+Member of The Law Society, Senior Fellow of Advance HE, Fellow of the Sheffield Institute for Policy Studies, Associate of the Centre for Regional, Economic & Social Research, experience as a member of both the Executive Committee and the Grants Sub-Committee of the Socio-Legal Studies Association, Co-Convenor of the Association's Annual Property, People, Power & Place Conference stream, and Member of The Association of Women Solicitors.